 Run a hot wash cycle to flush out any dirt in the machine and to check it’s running with no issues.

 Everything good?
-Pat yourself on the back and enjoy feeling like a boss.
-Also boast to your housemates.
+Pat yourself on the back and enjoy feeling like a domestic hero.
+Also, boast about your newfound skills.
 I certainly did.

 The Alternative to Plumbing In Your Machine Yourself